rickosborne/cascades/md/07-1-2-weather.md

 After the two-plus hours of weather, we'd had another two and a half of clear air.
 Again, I couldn't come up with anything specific that had happened.
-Maybe another three or four passengers had gone past me into one of the lavatories, but I hadn't paid much attention to who or which.
+Maybe another three or four passengers had gone past me to the lavatories, but I hadn't paid much attention to who or which.

 By the time I'd gotten up to stretch at something like six in the morning, Eastern time, nothing at all eventful had happened.